Tapping Into the Power of Politics

 The Political Science & International Studies major starts with pre-requisite courses such as American Government and Politics, which offers an introduction to the institutions and participants in American politics and explores the development of institutions and ideas from the founding era along with the impact of citizens and groups on political behavior.

-As students progress through the program, they will dig deeper into topics such as American government, political theory and international relations.
+As Stonehill College students progress through the program, they will dig deeper into topics such as American government, political theory and international relations.

 There are three concentrations available to students pursuing the Political Science & International Studies major: